Divyanshu422/Learning/React_Project/NamasteReact/Lecture4/Readme.md

 - import the Hook
 - const error = useRouteError(); // Get the error object
 - this object has certain properties which we can use on the UI.
 I have consoled it -> Please check.

+### Providing the children Routes [46 min]

+- In React Router, nested routes (or children routes) allow you to create a parent route with multiple child routes.
+This setup is useful when you want a layout (like a sidebar or navbar) to stay the same, while the content inside the layout changes based on the child route.
+- `Outlet`: This is where the child route’s component will be rendered.
+Whenever you navigate to a child route, React Router will replace the Outlet with the appropriate child component (e.g., Home, About, or Contact).